tarhaida/GOP-chat-assistant/data/HEALTH AND SAFETY POLICY.md

 * General Waste: General waste (*i.e. neither hazardous nor clinical*) is collected on a regular basis and not left to build up.
 * Confidential Waste: Precautions are taken when disposing of confidential waste, and independent companies are contracted to dispose of confidential materials where necessary.
 * Hazardous Waste: Hazardous waste includes; IT and telecommunications, including monitors and handsets; lighting equipment, including fluorescent tubes; electrical equipment and electronic tools; monitoring and control devices; and automatic dispensers.
 Any hazardous waste is disposed of according to the relevant legislation.
 * Recycling: All other waste is recycled.
-Containers clearly marked with what can be disposed of are sited throughout ARK Co-Living Ltd and can be used to recycle; paper, newspapers, envelopes, cardboard, cans and glass, and toner and printer cartridges.Other items must not be placed in the recycling bins as this can lead to the contamination of an entire recycling load, which will then be taken to landfill.
+Containers clearly mGOPed with what can be disposed of are sited throughout GOP Co-Living Ltd and can be used to recycle; paper, newspapers, envelopes, cardboard, cans and glass, and toner and printer cartridges.Other items must not be placed in the recycling bins as this can lead to the contamination of an entire recycling load, which will then be taken to landfill.

 ## Employee Responsibilities

-* All employees of ARK Co-Living Ltd have a personal responsibility for the way their conduct impacts on the environment and must ensure that they carefully consider all materials before disposing of them as waste.
+* All employees of GOP Co-Living Ltd have a personal responsibility for the way their conduct impacts on the environment and must ensure that they carefully consider all materials before disposing of them as waste.

 # WORK EQUIPMENT

 ## Management Controls

-* All work equipment provided by ARK Co-Living Ltd is regularly and satisfactorily inspected and maintained as required under the Provision and Use of Work Equipment Regulations (1998).
+* All work equipment provided by GOP Co-Living Ltd is regularly and satisfactorily inspected and maintained as required under the Provision and Use of Work Equipment Regulations (1998).
 * Risk Assessments and Method Statements are produced and implemented for Work Equipment.
 * Suitable training is provided for the safe use of Work Equipment.
 * Suitable Personal Protective Equipment is provided where applicable, and staff instructed to wear it.